-As the "Lord of heaven" the true and living God proclaimed by Paul is utterly transcendent and eternal, and, therefore, in no way subject to the whims of men.
+As the Lord of heaven, the true and living God proclaimed by Paul is utterly transcendent and eternal, and, therefore, in no way subject to the whims of men.
 This leads to Paul's next point recounted in verse 25, namely, that since his God has created everything, "how could he be dependent upon his creatures?"
 In fact, it is the other way around.
-He depends upon his creatures for nothing, but his creatures depend upon him for everything!
-"He himself gives all men life and breath and everything else!"
-Here again, Paul uses a form of the argument from contingency, all created things depend upon a creator.
+Again, Paul uses a form of the argument from contingency: All created things depend upon a creator.

-But the God of Israel is not only the creator of all things, he is also the sustainer of all.
+But the God of Israel is not only the Creator of all things, he is also the Sustainer of all.
 Thus Paul now appeals to the providence of God, that is, his fatherly superintendence of the world he has made.
-Here we find a clear echo from Deuteronomy 32:8- "When the Most High gave the nations their inheritance, when he divided all mankind, he set up boundaries for the peoples according to the number of the sons of Israel"-in Paul's argument.
+Here we find a clear echo from Deuteronomy 32:8: "When the Most High gave the nations their inheritance, when he divided all mankind, he set up boundaries for the peoples according to the number of the sons of Israel."
 Thus to the Athenians, Paul declares, "From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live."
-Since Paul's God is the creator of all men and nations, all men are descendants of the "first man," and all nations belong where God has placed them.

-But God does this not merely in an exercise of brute power-this ordering of the affairs of the nations is also part of God's purpose to draw men and women unto himself.
+But God does this not merely in an exercise of brute power; this ordering of the affairs of the nations is also part of God's purpose to draw men and women unto himself.
 It is important to note that Paul does not quote the Hebrew Scriptures directly, though he constantly alludes to them.
-But at this point in his speech, Paul does quote directly from two Greek poets, Epimenedes and Aratus, demonstrating to his audience that even their own philosophers have correctly analyzed the human dilemma, even if, apart from special revelation, they had no solutions to them.
+But at this point in his speech, Paul does quote directly from two Greek poets, Epimenedes and Aratus, demonstrating to his audience that even their own philosophers have offered some correct analyses of human existence, even if, apart from special revelation, they had no solutions to the human dilemma.
 First, Paul cites from Epimenedes, "For in him we live and move and have our being."
-The point is that because God is creator and sustainer of all he is never far from his any of creatures.
+The point is that because God is Creator and Sustainer of all he is never far from his any of creatures.
 This is virtually the same point that Paul will later make in Romans 1:20: "For since the creation of the world God's invisible qualities-his eternal power and divine nature have been clearly seen, being understood from what has been made so that men are without excuse."
-As creator, God is not only transcendent and beyond his creation in such a way that he is distinct from the world he has made, nevertheless, as sustainer of the world he has made he is also immanent, always being near us since we are his creatures.
-This is, perhaps, a shot at the deistic tendencies of the Stoics in the audience.

 The second Greek poet that Paul cites is Aratus, "As some of your own poets have said, 'We are his offspring."
-Thus Paul is able to point out that some of the Athenians "had realized the folly of trying to represent the divine nature by material images, worship at material altars, or house it in material temples, and had perceived, however dimly, how near God was to those who truly sought him.
-We are the offspring of God, not because we are part of God, a kind of "little spark off the big flame" so to speak, but we are God's offspring because we are created in his very own image.
-At this point, the Athenians were no doubt perplexed and taken aback by the force of Paul's arguments, who as Cornelius Van Til has noted, certainly challenged the "entire framework of non-Christian thought."
+Thus Paul is able to point out that some of the Athenians "had realized the folly of trying to represent the divine nature by material images, worship at material altars, or house it in material temples, and had perceived, however dimly, how near God was to those who truly sought him."11 We are the offspring of God, not because we are part of God, a kind of "little spark off the big flame" so to speak, but we are God's offspring because we are created in his very own image.
+At this point, the Athenians were no doubt perplexed and taken aback by the force of Paul's arguments, which as Cornelius Van Til has noted, challenged the "entire framework of non-Christian thought."12